 I moved from Hero 5s to Hero 8s and I am quite happy with the audio in in Protune mode vs what I had to deal with on the 5s.
 I have added wind mufflers over the mics in addition to setting changes.

 The hypersmooth of the GoPro 8s is really good, almost gimbal quality.
 So why the GoPro 8 and not the 9?
 Well quite simply the 9 was not out yet and I got a screaming deal on the GoPro 8 while working on a military base overseas.
-I told I got two GoPro 8s for $425 out the door which is almost Buy One Get One Free compared to MSRP.
+All told, I got two GoPro 8s for $425 out the door which is almost Buy One Get One Free compared to MSRP.

 I finally got around to pulling together the footage I took on Galbraith Mountain back in April.
 Putting this video together was an awesome way to relive the great freaking riding there is on that mountain.
 You may find the music a little aggro for your taste but these tunes got stuck in my head while riding these trails so it only seemed fitting put them on the vid.